Does not flower. Plant in part shade. HxS 60x60cm

 Care & Maintenance.

 Remove tatty old fronds in spring, leaving them in place to protect the crown during winter.
-Propagate by careful division or sproes in spring.
+Propagate by careful division or spores in spring.

-Categories: A - Z Perennial Plants, Hardy Ferns (UK) Tags: AGM, disease resistant, dry shade plant, fern, perennial plant, pest resistant, shade plant, woodland plant
+Categories: A - Z Perennial Plants, Hardy Ferns (UK), Shade and Woodland Plants Tags: AGM, disease resistant, dry shade plant, fern, perennial plant, pest resistant, shade plant, woodland plant